Grandma Shower Games

 There are quite a few variations, depending on the size of your group.
 This works well for a group of at least 10.
 The idea is to have teams of 5.
 When the host says “GO”, the first person in line removes the blanket and passes the baby and blanket to the second person.
 The second person removes the clothes and passes the baby.
 The third person rediapers the baby, the fourth redresses the baby and the last person wraps the baby in the blanket.

 The winner is the team who finishes first.

 If there is a large group, say, 20 people, have two teams race, then the second two teams race, and have a face-off between the two winning groups.
 Change it up, make your own rules, just have fun.

 Price is Right Printable (request below) The printable for this game is simple so you can customize it to your needs.

 Compile a list of many common items that the baby will need, such as diapers, wipes, bibs, etc. Use one of the printable sheets for your KEY.

-Since prices will change and can vary depending on the place of purchase, use one source, like Amazon, to check prices of the items before the shower.
+Since prices will change and can vary depending on the place of purchase, use one source, like Amazon, to check the prices of the items before the shower.

 Call out each item to the guests and have them write down the item and guess the current retail price.